mskian/san-proxy/README.md

 # San Proxy 🔐

-A simple and Lightweight Chromium based Extension for Connect the Socks5 Proxy.
+A simple and Lightweight Chromium based Extension for Connect the Socks5 Proxy

 ## Why this Extension ❔